ashwini688/SafetyRing-Public/PRIVACY_POLICY.md

 3. 📍 Background Location Disclosure

-SafetyRing requires Background Location to deliver Safe Place alerts and SOS responses reliably, even when the app is closed.
+MySafetyRing requires Background Location to deliver Safe Place alerts and SOS responses reliably, even when the app is closed.

 Users are clearly informed in-app before enabling this feature.